Valiantsin2021/Newman-parallel-run/Readme.md

 # this will run collection that have MyCollection and MyCollection2 name using Bash/GitBash

 newman-parallel /path/to/collections /path/to/environments C=MyCollection,MyCollection2 E=MyEnvironment

+# this will run collection that have MyCollection and MyCollection2 with MyEnvironment and using the datafile name using Bash/GitBash

+newman-parallel /path/to/collections /path/to/environments C=MyCollection,MyCollection2 E=MyEnvironment D=< relative path to file >
 ```

 Run collections with a specific environment file(or without) depending on the environment variables specified: